japanninja74/OS_embedded-LINUX-crypto-core/README.md

 Here you can modify the .c file related to the app/module to your liking.
 NOTE: do not modify the names of the .c files.
 The apps and modules are compiled during the building of the image; in order to avoid having to build multiple times because of typos and programming mistakes, check if the .c files compile using gcc on your machine.

+# Building and Packaging
-# Building, Packaging and Testing
+# Booting and Testing